SanTolga/SanTolga/README.md

 - 👋 Hi, I’m @SanTolga
-- 👀 I’m interested in Web Clients
+- 👀 I’m interested in Unity
-- 🌱 I’m currently learning .NET and Web Design
+- 🌱 I’m currently learning Unity Game Development
-- 📫 How to reach me Discord: Tolga#8341
+- 📫 How to reach me Discord: san_tolga

 <!---
 SanTolga/SanTolga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.